-- Plant the stem 3 inches deep into the pot but make sure the leaves are not touching the soil.
+- Plant the stem 3 inches deep into the pot, ensuring the leaves are not touching the soil.

 - Dap the soil around the base of the plant with your thumb.

-- Water the plant regularly, but don’t overwater the soil, and don’t let the top layer of the soil dry out completely.
+- Regularly water the plant, and don’t let the top layer of the soil dry out completely.

 In Water Medium